Manufacturing engineering: Manufacturing engineering certification

 In some countries, "professional engineer" is the term for registered or licensed engineers who are permitted to offer their professional services directly to the public.
-Professional Engineer, abbreviated (PE - USA) or (PEng - Canada), is the designation for licensure in North America.
-To qualify for this license, a candidate needs a bachelor's degree from an ABET-recognized university in the USA, a passing score on a state examination, and four years of work experience usually gained via a structured internship.
-In the USA, more recent graduates have the option of dividing this licensure process into two segments.
+Professional Engineer, abbreviated P.E. in the United States and P. Eng. in Canada, is the designation for licensure in North America.
+To qualify for this license, a candidate needs a bachelor's degree from an ABET-recognized university in the U.S., a passing score on a state examination, and four years of work experience usually gained via a structured internship.
+In the U.S., more recent graduates have the option of dividing this licensure process into two segments.
 The Fundamentals of Engineering (FE) exam is often taken immediately after graduation and the Principles and Practice of Engineering exam is taken after four years of working in a chosen engineering field.

-Society of Manufacturing Engineers (SME) certification (USA):
+Society of Manufacturing Engineers (SME) certification (U.S.)

-The SME administers qualifications specifically for the manufacturing industry.
-These are not degree level qualifications and are not recognized at the professional engineering level.
-The following discussion deals with qualifications in the USA only.
+The Society of Manufacturing Engineers, headquartered in Dearborn, Michigan in the U.S., administers qualifications specifically for the manufacturing industry.
+These are not degree-level qualifications and are not recognized at the professional engineering level.
+The following discussion deals with qualifications in the U.S. only.
 Qualified candidates for the Certified Manufacturing Technologist Certificate (CMfgT) must pass a three-hour, 130-question multiple-choice exam.
 The exam covers math, manufacturing processes, manufacturing management, automation, and related subjects.
 Additionally, a candidate must have at least four years of combined education and manufacturing-related work experience.

-Certified Manufacturing Engineer (CMfgE) is an engineering qualification administered by the Society of Manufacturing Engineers, Dearborn, Michigan, USA.
-Candidates qualifying for a Certified Manufacturing Engineer credential must pass a four-hour, 180-question multiple-choice exam which covers more in-depth topics than the CMfgT exam.
+Certified Manufacturing Engineer (CMfgE) is an engineering qualification administered by the SME in the U.S. Candidates qualifying for a Certified Manufacturing Engineer credential must pass a four-hour, 180-question multiple-choice exam which covers more in-depth topics than the CMfgT exam.
 CMfgE candidates must also have eight years of combined education and manufacturing-related work experience, with a minimum of four years of work experience.

-Certified Engineering Manager (CEM).
-The Certified Engineering Manager Certificate is also designed for engineers with eight years of combined education and manufacturing experience.
+The Certified Engineering Manager (CEM) certificate is also designed for engineers with eight years of combined education and manufacturing experience.
 The test is four hours long and has 160 multiple-choice questions.
 The CEM certification exam covers business processes, teamwork, responsibility, and other management-related categories.